psocratic/DopamineAPI_JS-Client/README.md

 Where:
 * `actionID (string)`: A unique name for this action.
 * `primaryIdentity (string)` : A unique identifier for this user.
-* `metaData (object)` : metadata about the event passed in as a key-value object.
+* `metaData (dictionary)` : metadata about the event passed in as a key-value object, also known as a dictionary.

 The `primaryIdentity` should be formatted as a unique string.
 For example, some apps use things like randomly generated numbers like "1138", others use things like the user's device id "8483952fbb761c43", while many prefer to use email addresses like "user@host.com".
-Whatever you use, just put at least one user identity object in the array.
+Whatever you use, just put at least one user identity string in the array.

 ####Reinforce your users with the API.